What Everybody Ought to Know about Hypertension Medication – Part 2

 Other diuretics

 Furosemide has sometimes been used for treating hypertension, congestive heart failure, and other conditions that cause fluid retention.
 It induces the kidneys to inhibit the reabsorption of sodium into the body as well as potassium.
-Again, getting rid of extra sodium is beneficial for reducing blood pressure but the loss potassium is a harmful side effect.
+Again, getting rid of extra sodium is beneficial for reducing blood pressure but the loss of potassium is a harmful side effect.

 Most common potassium-sparing diuretics